DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsubsection{Visualization of SDXL Version.}

-With the advancements in publicly available universal generation models, the newly improved method SD XL\cite{sdxl} has emerged as a promising approach, demonstrating superior generation results.
-To further enhance our system, we have developed an upgraded version by integrating various open-source community models based on SD XL.
-In order to evaluate the performance of our system, we compared it against SD XL, as depicted in Figure \ref{fig: compare_xl}.
-It is important to note that all output images have a resolution of 1024x1024, and four distinct types of prompts were generated for the purpose of comparison.
-Upon careful analysis, it becomes apparent that SD XL occasionally exhibits a partial loss of semantic information in specific cases.
-For instance, the generated results for prompts involving \textit{``3D tiger"} in the prompt-based category or \textit{``flying cars"} in the instruction-based category may lack accurate representation.
-In contrast, our system excels in producing more precise and visually appealing representations.
-Noteworthy examples include the generation of \textit{``a white towel with a cartoon cat"} and the depiction of a \textit{``starry sky"}.
+With advancements in universal generation models, SDXL\cite{sdxl} has shown promising results.
+We improved our system by integrating various open-source models based on SDXL.
+All comparative results are shown in Fig. \ref{fig: compare_xl}, all output images were 1024x1024.
+The result reveals that SDXL sometimes loses semantic information, as seen in prompts like \textit{``3D tiger"} or \textit{``flying cars"}.
+In contrast, our system produces more visually appealing images, such as \textit{``a white towel with a cartoon cat"} and a \textit{``starry sky"}.